 Tropical species bloom year-round, but will need to be watered regularly.
 In colder areas, they bloom in mid-late summer.

 Some will reach 6-8’, and others are even taller at 8-10’.
 All of them require full sun to bloom their best.
+Learn all about how to care for hibiscus plants here.

 Often sold as annuals in cold climates, geraniums are perennials that come in a wide range of hardiness.